Example of glamping pods

 • Your favourite tipple

-• Board games, playing cards (for a rainy day)
+• Board games and/or playing cards (for a rainy day)

 • A good book or magazines